Computer-Programming-B/MicrobitRockPaperScissors/README.md

 Program requirements
 -----------------
-* Your program will need at least three images that you create to represent rock, paper and scissors
+* Your program will need at least three images that represent rock, paper and scissors
 * Your program must use the micro:bit's sensor and radio features
 * Each person will submit the Python code for their program and an animated gif showing the two programs running to Google Classroom